6 Best Private Video Hosting Sites for Businesses in 2026 (Compared)

 Internal Training

-For employee onboarding or internal communications, security is non-negotiable.
+Internal training is one of the strongest cases for private hosting.
+According to LinkedIn's 2024 Workplace Learning Report, 90% of organizations provide some form of digital learning, and video is the dominant format.
+Security is non-negotiable for employee onboarding and internal communications.
 You need a platform that bypasses corporate firewalls (which often block social video sites) and keeps sensitive info secure.
 Internal training videos benefit from Swarmify's ability to deliver clean, fast video without the risk of leaks.

 Online Courses & LMS

-Course creators using platforms like LearnDash need to protect their revenue.
+Online course creators need private hosting to prevent unauthorized sharing of paid content.
 If a student can share a link to your paid course with a friend, you lose money.
 Our guide to LearnDash hosting explains why offloading video from your WordPress server to a dedicated host is critical for speed and security.

 Marketing & Sales Pages

-Speed is money.
-A video that buffers causes visitors to bounce.
+Marketing and sales pages need fast, distraction-free video playback -- a buffering video or a YouTube "recommended" overlay at the end can kill conversions.
+According to Google's page speed research, 53% of mobile users abandon pages that take longer than 3 seconds to load.
 For sales pages, you want a lightweight player that loads instantly.
 While Wistia is great for analytics, Swarmify's SmartVideo is often preferred for pure page performance on high-traffic landing pages.

 Frequently Asked Questions